 Monday September 27th, 2010

 Google Analytics is a free service that provides website owners with all sorts of data about their website traffic (there is also a paid version for websites with more than 10 million visitors/month).
-It tracks everything from raw page views and provides information on unique visitors, traffic sources, search engine usage and more.
-It’s a valuable tool for any website owner to not only help determine how much traffic is coming into their site, but also analyze where that traffic is coming from and what trends are affecting your traffic and how effective different marketing efforts have been.
+It tracks everything from raw page views to unique visitors, traffic sources, search engine usage and more.
+Analytics is a valuable tool for any website owner that can not only help determine how much traffic your site is getting, but also provided analysis to reveal where that traffic is coming from, what trends are affecting your traffic and how effective different marketing efforts have been.

 How Does It Work?

 After you sign up for Google Analytics, Google will provide you with a unique bit of code, which contains an identifier that links to your site.
 When someone visits your website, that little bit of code will be used by Analytics to track their activity on your site, including where they came from, how long they stay, and where they go afterwards.
 Analytics collects lots of statistics, but the most important ones are:

 - If a visitor is new or returning

 - Where the visitor came from (called a “referrer”)

 - Which URLs they visit inside your site

 - How long they stay on a page

 - The visitor’s browser version, operating system, screen resolution, etc.